TomerPacific/MobileWebSpecialistNanodegree/Lesson 02 - Starting Small/README.md

 ## Concept 09 Quiz
 Need to edit the html and add the following meta tag inside the head tag : `<meta name="viewport" content="width=device-width, initial-scale=1.0">`
 Answer is : viewportsFTW.

+## Concept 12 Quiz
+The answers are :
+- The one containing the image with the id #owl
+- The one containing the image with the class logo
+- The one containing the div with the class city